Average-Distortion Sketching: Introduction

 \end{theorem}

-As a point of comparison, recall that the space complexity of sketching $\ell_p^d$ in (worst-case) sketching is \smash{$\tilde{\Theta}(d^{1 - 2/p} / c^2)$} for a $c$-approximation.
+As a point of comparison, recall that the space complexity of sketching $\ell_p^d$ with $p > 2$ in (worst-case) sketching is \smash{$\tilde{\Theta}(d^{1 - 2/p} / c^2)$} for a $c$-approximation.
 Hence, optimizing for the average-distortion sketching enables significant space savings.
 In particular, instantiating Theorem~\ref{thm:ell-p-sketch} for any constant $p > 2$ gives a sketch using poly-logarithmic bits for a constant approximation, whereas constant-approximation (worst-case) sketches require space polynomial in $d$.
 The other related point of comparison are average-distortion embeddings of $\ell_p$ into $\ell_1$, where the distortion achievable is $\Theta(p)$~\cite{M97, KNT21}, and should be considered as implying average-distortion sketching using $O(\log(d\Delta))$ bits (by sketching $\ell_1$).
 On the other hand, Theorem~\ref{thm:ell-p-sketch} can achieve average-distortion down to constant $c$ (irrespective of $p$) while using more (yet still sublinear) space.

 \paragraph{Application to Nearest Neighbor Search.} We show how to use average-distortion sketching to design algorithms for nearest neighbor search over $\ell_p$ with better approximation factors.
 In particular, the proof of Theorem~\ref{thm:ell-p-sketch} proceeds by building a ``single-scale'' average-distortion sketch with bit-complexity which is completely independent of $d$ and $\Delta$ (Lemma~\ref{lem:boost-prob-of-non-expansion}), which can distinguish between pairs of points within distance $r$, and draws from the distribution at distance at least $cr$.
 Average-distortion sketches do not directly imply data-dependent locality-sensitive hash families, yet we show these are still applicable in nearest neighbor search.
+Furthermore, these sketches can be made ``asymmetric'' with minimal modifications: while the sketch of one point uses $2^{\Theta(p/c)}$ space, the other point can be sketched with space only $O(p/c)$ (\cref{corr:asymmetric-sketch}), which allows us to further reduce the space used in the ANN data structure.